 1. Ask for accommodations at work.

-Many women don’t realize that they can ask human resources, their supervisor, or other managers about options if they are breastfeeding and returning to work.
+New moms should feel comfortable reaching out to human resources, their supervisor, or other managers about options if they are breastfeeding and returning to work.

 Accommodations could include: